filipegoncalves/rust-config/README.md

 In the meantime, just stick to rust nightly and you should be good.

 # Goal
-A soon-to-be Rust library to read and parse configuration files.
+A Rust library to read and parse configuration files.

 The idea is to make it very similar to [libconfig](http://www.hyperrealm.com/libconfig/), with a few extra additions / tweaks.

-This is still under heavy development and should be considered **unstable**.
-I will publish a first version on [crates](https://crates.io) as soon as the public API is designed and mostly implemented.
+This is still under heavy development.
+As of this writing, the library is still very basic and can only read / load a configuration.
+It also includes a rudimentary set of methods to browse the loaded data.

 # TODO